jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 need for additional guardrails to prevent abuse of AI.
-Protect Users and Customers, Partner to Enhance Cybersecurity and Empower Users, Customers, and Developers Protect Users and Customers, Partner to Enhance Cybersecurity and Empower Users, Customers, and Developers Protect Users and Customers, Partner to Enhance Cybersecurity and Empower Users, Customers, and Developers Cybersecurity Tech Accord principles mapping index on page 125\.For more about AI in cybersecurity, please see pages 100105\.Additional information
+Protect Users and Customers, Partner to Enhance Cybersecurity and Empower Users, Customers, and Developers Protect Users and Customers, Partner to Enhance Cybersecurity and Empower Users, Customers, and Developers Protect Users and Customers, Partner to Enhance Cybersecurity and Empower Users, Customers, and Developers Cybersecurity Tech Accord principles mapping index on page 125\.

+For more about AI in cybersecurity, please see pages 100–105\.

+Additional information
 AI in Europe: Meeting the opportunity across the EU
 \| Microsoft
 The Coalition for Content Provenance and
-Authenticity an overview \| C2PA
+Authenticity – an overview \| C2PA
 How UNESCO and Microsoft are partnering to advance responsible AI \| UNESCO
 Meta and Microsoft join the Framework for Collective